 miracles are until they are comprehended and understood. > Perpetual

 Motion Machines (PMMs) and The Fundamental Laws of Thermodynamics and Nature *

 The phenomenological Laws of Thermodynamics have much wider, including philosophical significance and implication, than their simple expressions based on the experimental observations – they are The Fundamental Laws of Nature: The Zeroth (equilibrium existentialism), The First (conservational transformationalism), The Second (irreversible-directional transformationalism), and The Third (unattainability of 'emptiness').
 They are defining and unifying our comprehension of all existence and transformations in the universe.

-During forced energy transfer a part (and ultimately all) of the useful energy is dissipated (irreversibly converted into the thermal energy with the corresponding entropy generation), but in limit, the non-equilibrium (work potential) may be conserved during reversible processes, including localized increase of energy density/potential on the expense of decrease elsewhere (forcing advantage) by M. Kostic ...
-Read More
+During forced energy transfer, a part (and ultimately all) of the useful energy is dissipated (irreversibly converted into thermal energy with the corresponding entropy generation).
+Only in limit the non-equilibrium (work potential) may be conserved during the ideal reversible processes, including localized increase of energy density/potential on the expense of decrease elsewhere (forcing advantage). ..
+Read more

 The spontaneous forced tendency of mass-energy transfer is due to a difference or non-equilibrium in space of the mass-energy space-density or mass-energy-potential.
 As mass-energy is transferred from higher to lower potential, and thus conserved, the lower mass-energy potential is increased on the expense of the higher potential until the two equalize, i.e., until a lasting equilibrium is established.
 THAT explains a process tendency towards the common equilibrium and impossibility of otherwise (impossibility of spontaneous creation of non-equilibrium) ...
 Read More